 FULL TIME UNDERGRADUATE STUDY

-The final year (Level 6) of the BA (Hons) in Theology is a 120-credit course of study.
+The final year (Level 6) of the BA (Hons) in Theology and Ministry is a 120-credit course of study.
 Entry is normally through the completion of the second year and so this third year represents a further year of full-time study (or its equivalent).

 Dissertation – 20 credits